Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Post-Script: what's next

-However, it also has profound implications for LLM `experience'.
-LLMs, with such curtailed bodies and access to the world as we know it, experience the world as and through text, which appears to them nihilogonously.
-As a result, all words are speech acts, and all actions are speech -- an extreme, perhaps degenerative,\footnote{Maybe even perverse.} instantiation of the idea that ``all thoughts are thinkers''~\cite{levin2024stigmergy}.
-Ultimately, this defines the gnogeographic ceiling of pure LLMs, and may continue to echo through their descendant iterations.\footnote{In other words, LLMs have -- excitingly! -- built abstract thought on a language-only foundation, but this success also traps them in a reality made entirely out of words, which fundamentally limits what they can be.
-This idea is further developed in \citet{zimmerman2024blind}/ \citet{zimmerman2025locality}.}
+As a result, all words are speech acts, and all actions are speech\footnote{An extreme, perhaps degenerative, instantiation of the idea that ``all thoughts are thinkers''~\cite{levin2024stigmergy}.} Ultimately, this defines the gnogeographic ceiling of pure LLMs, and may continue to echo through their descendant iterations.
+LLMs can be seen as an exciting existence proof for language as a basis for thought, but their architecture also traps them in a reality made entirely out of words, which fundamentally limits what they can be.
+This idea is further developed in \citet{zimmerman2024blind}/ \citet{zimmerman2025locality}.
+Tokens -- and more broadly, the many architectural choices that take them as distributional, computational, epistemic, and organizational primitives -- are not a neutral choice: representational choices are never neutral.
+Tokens as primitive is a pervasive choice throughout model architecture with concomitant consequences for model cognition.